NicholasSperry/RetinaSmartCamera/plan.md

 * **Week 17**
   1. Work on comparing the Retina Pipelie to a standard video transmission pipeline
 * **Week 19**
+  1. Compare the transmission times between the Retina Pipeline and the standard video transmission
+  2. Show that the PCN is more efficient when using cortical images vs standard images.
 * **Week 20**
 * **Week 21**
 * **Week 22**